apache/incubator-heron/website/content/docs/concepts/architecture.md

 ### Topology Submit Description

-The following describes in more detail how a topology is submitted.
+The following describes in more detail how a topology is submitted and launched using local scheduler.

 * Client